Cookies 🍪

 • If the Rider overanalyzes or lacks clear motivation, the Elephant will follow its habits or impulses.

-Applying the Model in Leadership and Change Processes
+How to Use the Model in Leadership and Change

 • Motivating Teams: Address both rational goals (e.g., clear targets) and emotional engagement (e.g., meaningful vision).